simrenmalikk/news-classification-nlp/README.md

 This project builds a machine learning model to classify news articles into categories based on their textual content.
 The goal is to explore how natural language processing (NLP) techniques can be used to automatically understand and organize large collections of text data.

 ## Research Question
-Can machine learning models effectively classify news articles into categories based on textual content?
+Can machine learning models effectively classify news articles into broader categories based on textual content?

 ## Dataset
 The dataset used is the AG News dataset, accessed via the Hugging Face datasets library.